| Duration: | 15 Day(s) - 14 Night(s) |

 Day 11: Itampolo – Faux Cap

-Day 12: Faux Cap – Berenty
+Day 12: Faux Cap – Berenty Reserve

 Day 13: Berenty – Fort Dauphin

-Day 14: Fort Dauphin – Antananarivo
+Day 14: Fort-Dauphin – Antananarivo

-Day 15: Antananarivo
+Day 15: Antananarivo – Departure

-After breakfast, you will be transferred to the airport for your flight back home.
+After breakfast, transfer to the airport for your flight home.

-Included in the Price:
+Included in the Price

 Not Included in the Price: